Biden calls out for late Rep. Jackie Walorski at White House hunger event

 Walorski was one of four cosponsors on a bill to fund the conference and had been an advocate for reducing hunger in America.

 "Jackie, are you here?
-Where's Jackie," he said looking out into the audience.
+Where's Jackie," he said looking out into the audience on Wednesday morning.
 "She was going to be here."

 In August, Biden and first lady Jill Biden issued a statement extending their condolences following Walorski's passing.